 I breezed through the test, picked the 2-point option, and told Marty I was going to make like a tree and get out of there.

 A week went by and I eventually found myself back in sociology class.
-The tests had been graded and the results were in: we fucked it up.
+Marty graded the tests and the results were in: we fucked it up.

 I was pissed.
 I wanted to stand up and yell, “This is why we can’t have nice things!” but instead I internalized it and wallowed in my inability to express emotions to other people.
 Cheers to dying of a brain aneurysm in my forties, I guess.

 Our professor said that 7 people chose the 5-point option, which meant that no one got any bonus points.
-I got 100% on the test, so I didn’t give two shits about the bonus points, but I was fairly disappointed that my peers were unable to exercise any awareness of The Common Good.
+I got 100% on the test, so I didn’t give two shits about the bonus points.
+But I was disappointed that my peers were unable to exercise any awareness of The Common Good.

-The exercise with the bonus points was an excellent caricature of this concept, as it (should have) forced me and my fellow classmates to come to understand that a decision we had to make as individuals had the potential to affect every member of the group.
+The exercise with the bonus points was an excellent caricature of this concept.
+It (should have) forced me and my fellow classmates to come to understand that a decision we had to make as individuals had the potential to affect every member of the group.

 At the risk of no one getting any bonus points, the decision that would have best aligned with The Common Good would have been for each of us to select the 2 point option.